-Below you will find answers to many common questions about Emory Day of Giving 2022.
+Below you will find answers to many common questions about COMPLETED! - Emory Day of Giving 2022.

 What is Emory Day of Giving?

 Emory Day of Giving is a 36-hour online giving event celebrating everything Emory and offers easy and fun ways to support what inspires you.

 Online giving at dayofgiving.emory.edu kicks off officially at 6 a.m.
 EDT Wednesday, March 30, and continues through 6 p.m.
 EDT Thursday, March 31.
 That's right, this year's Emory Day of Giving will run for 36 hours!

 Why should I participate in Emory Day of Giving?